-‘The Serenity Now’ the third episode in the ninth season of Seinfeld and originally aired on October 9, 1997.
+‘The Serenity Now’ is the 3rd episode in the 9th season of Seinfeld and aired on October 9, 1997.
 It was directed by Andy Ackerman and written by Steve Koren.

 In my opinion, this is one of the best episodes the series has to offer.
-It’s full of memorable quotes, hilarious story lines, and it captures Kramer at his best.
+It’s full of memorable quotes, hilarious storylines, and captures Kramer at his best.

 This episode also focuses on some of the best ancillary characters on the show (e.g. Frank Costanza, Lloyd Braun), and also features one of Jerry’s top tier girls, Patty, played by Lori Loughlin aka Aunt Becky.